awsdocs/aws-systems-manager-user-guide/doc_source/automation-aws-updatewindowsami.md

 Update a Microsoft Windows Amazon Machine Image \(AMI\)\.
 By default, this document installs all Windows updates, Amazon software, and Amazon drivers\.
 It then runs Sysprep to create a new AMI\.
 Supports Windows Server 2008 R2 or later\.

+**Important**
+If your instances connect to AWS Systems Manager using VPC endpoints, this document will fail unless used in the us\-east\-1 Region\.

 [Run this Automation \(console\)](https://console.aws.amazon.com/systems-manager/automation/execute/AWS-UpdateWindowsAmi)

 **Document Type**